qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 Training on this relatively small dataset should take less than a minute, but as we scale up with larger datasets and more complex models in SageMaker, tracking both training time and total runtime becomes essential for efficient debugging and resource management.

 **Note**: Our code above includes print statements to monitor dataset size, training time, and total runtime, which provides insights into resource usage for model development.
 We recommend incorporating similar logging to track not only training time but also total runtime, which includes additional steps like data loading, evaluation, and saving results.
-Tracking both can help you pinpoint bottlenecks and optimize your workflow as projects grow in size and complexity, especially when scaling with SageMaker’s distributed resources.
+Tracking both can help you pinpoint bottlenecks and optimize your workflow as projects grow in size and complexity, especially when scaling with SageMaker's distributed resources.

 ### Quick evaluation on test set